Included in the course

 Writing your first program

-Write your very first program in JavaScript and get to know the Hexlet's virtual computer that you'll be working in during the course. -
+Write your very first program in JavaScript and get to know Hexlet's virtual computer, which is what you'll be working in during the course. -

 4